DevExpress-Examples/winforms-dashboard-save-restore-dashboard-state/Readme.md

 * [Form1.cs](./CS/WinFormsDashboard_DashboardState/Form1.cs) (VB: [Form1.vb](./VB/WinFormsDashboard_DashboardState/Form1.vb))
 <!-- default file list end -->

-# How to Save and Restore the Dashboard State
+# Dashboard for WinForms - How to Save and Restore the Dashboard State

 This example demonstrates how to manage dashboard state to save and restore user selections.